capozzic1/java-database-capstone/README.md

 ## ⚙️ Deployment
  Deployed to AWS using ECS, EC2, ALB, RDS, and MongoDB Atlas.
 The application load balancer directs traffic to both this Spring app and an angular ssr app.

+Additional notes: Deployed to AWS Elastic Beanstalk for learning purposes

 ### 🗄️ Database
 - **MySQL / MongoDB**
 - JPA entity mappings for `Doctor`, `Patient`, and `Appointment`